Ahhgust/snp2id/README.md

   - See README; information on what sample-information is available where.
 * original_crams
   - the cram files, as downloaded from the 1KG project
+  - coverage (and like information) goes here, too.
 * downsampled/
   - cram files that have been downsampled.
   - e.g., ASW.NA19900.0.005000.cram